City overview

 /100

-Contracted Services is the biggest growth area at 16.1%.
+Contracted Services is the biggest growth area, up 16.1% from the prior year.

 Public Burden